 Within a few months of their marriage, they would lie in bed at night thinking, “How did I get myself into this mess” How can I get out of this thing?”

 Only nine months after their wedding day, Nancy attended a class at a local church on renewing the love in marriage.
-The other women in the group, each of whom had been married for a number of years, were surprised to find a relative newlywed in their midst, and took her on a class project.
-One of the best pieces of advice they gave her was to write a list of all the things she didn’t like about Jerry, and then give them to God.
+The other women in the group, each of whom had been married for a number of years, were surprised to find a relative newlywed in their midst.
+They took her on a class project.
+One of the best pieces of advice they gave her was to write a list of all the things she didn’t like about Jerry.
+And then she was to give them to God.
 “I wrote down 14 things on my list,” Nancy says.
 “I decided to pray about those things instead of telling him about them.”

-Nancy prayed faithfully for God to change her husband, and she tried to avoid nagging him.
+Nancy prayed faithfully for God to change her husband.
+She also tried to avoid nagging him.
 But as the years went by she grew discouraged when his behavior wouldn’t improve and their financial pressures gradually grew more acute.
 By 1983 their income had gone up, but so had their spending.
 They seemed caught in a downward spiral.
 “I would call out to God, ‘Why aren’t You making it better?'” she says.

 Not until 1986 did Nancy begin to see some answers to her prayers.
-Says Jerry, “We reached a point where we were broke— financially as well as spiritually and emotionally.
+Says Jerry, “We reached a point where we were broke.
+We were broke financially as well as spiritually and emotionally.
 I was just ready to give up.
 We both were.